shakaran/ShakaranFaqBundle/README.md

-# GenjFaqBundle
+# ShakaranFaqBundle

+The ShakaranFaqBundle is a fork of GenjFaqBundle which include support for Symfony 4.3+.

-The GenjFaqBundle allows you to display a FAQ on your website, with the questions being grouped in categories.
+It allows you to display a FAQ on your website, with the questions being grouped in categories.
 Features:

 * Questions are grouped into Categories
 * Categories can be deactivated